 Immigrants have always fueled America’s economic and cultural dynamism

 Our legal immigration system is rigid, backlogged, and outdated.
 Families, businesses, and workers operate under a cloud of uncertainty.
-Yet instead of fixing the system and acknowledging the contributions of those who are here, we spend a king’s ransom trying to enforce our way out of the dysfunction.
+Yet instead of fixing the system and acknowledging the contributions of those who are here, we have spent a king’s ransom trying to enforce our way out of the dysfunction.

 It does not have to be this way.
 The vast majority (70-80%) of Americans of all political stripes support commonsense solutions that include a path for hard-working undocumented immigrants to earn the privilege of citizenship over time.
 Not only will such a policy stimulate the economy and strengthen our communities, it will fortify the integrity of our democracy.

 We reject zero-sum politics and policies that pit “us” against “them” in a race to the bottom.
 Inclusive policies that expand opportunity for everyone are the backbone of America’s greatness and the key to our next generation’s competitiveness.
-So we work with experts at every level—from advocates and economists to school principals and policymakers—to advance policies that live up to our values and enable aspiring Americans to thrive and contribute.
+So we work with experts at every level to advance policies that live up to our values and enable aspiring Americans to thrive and contribute.